1. Changelog

 for EXAMPLE Assuming an implementation where

-is defined and a non-zero value: let there be some function named
+is defined with a non-zero value: let there be some function named

-__STDC_NO_VLA__ that provides storage that is automatically reclaimed by the implementation when provided a size and an alignment; and, let there be some attribute named
+__STDC_NO_VLA__ , predefined by the implementation, that provides storage that is automatically reclaimed by the implementation when provided a size and an alignment; and, let there be some attribute named

-alloca that behaves as-if the marked function, when called, has its function body written directly in the calling location.
+alloca that behaves as-if the marked function, when called, has its function body translated directly into the calling location.
 The following is a valid program that will translate and execute without error:

-is defined and a non-zero value: the following will translate successfully until the body of function
+is defined with a non-zero value: the following will translate without constraint violations until the body of function

 __STDC_NO_VLA__ .